Drupal 7 – Rich Text Editing and Uploading Images

 You’ll want to go and adjust a profile for IMCE and then apply if to your user groups.
 Pretty straightforward – I didn’t adjust much except to allow any size image resolution to be uploaded – look under Administration>>Configuration>>Media>>IMCE for the options.
 With all that done you’ll now be able to attach files to posts and have them appear as attachments in blogs, pages, etc. – that’s ok, but not exactly what I wanted.

 Rich text editing requires an editor – there are a bunch, but I think CKEditor is a good one that I’ve used in the past.
 There’s a D7 module for it.
 I grabbed the module.
 The next step is too go to the CKEditor site and grab the actual editor.
 The instructions are pretty good in the module.
-You need to extract the module to your config and then extract the editor itself into the ckeditor folder inside the extracted druapl module.
+You need to extract the module to your config.
+Then extract the editor itself into the ckeditor folder inside the extracted druapl module.
 If you get that all right then you’ll have a working editor that is pretty complete.

-Installing and Configuring WYSIWYG
+Drupal 7 – Installing and Configuring WYSIWYG

 The module install is pretty straightforward.
 After extracting the files and then enabling the module (there are two of them – WYSIWYG and the “bridge”) I was a bit puzzled because when I went to the module’s configuration screen it listed CKEditor as “not installed”.
 Looking closely at the instructions, you need to have a copy of the editor’s code placed in a new directory all/sites/libraries.
 I put a full copy of the editor in there and then restarted apache.